How do you prepare for a branding session you ask?

 Have you been taking all of your own photos but don’t have the time now?

 Perhaps you have no idea, but you at least realize that quality photos are important for your business.
-All of this is why I meet with all of my clients in person, if possible.
-We talk about why you want a branding photoshoot and your brand identity.
-Then we’ll bring your brand to life with photos of your business that feel genuine and authentic!
+All of this is why I have an in-depth process including:

-Start working on pulling together a shot list!
-This is absolutely essential to how your branding photoshoot will go.
+This is absolutely essential to a successful branding photoshoot.
 The more you prepare, the more you will get out of your session.
 If you’re one of those who aren’t quite sure just what to take photos of, that’s okay!
 Think of the core values of your business, and the message you’re trying to portray through these photos.
 Do you have any social media captions, blogs, or emails you plan to share?
 From there, think of the images that would support those.